Centro Histórico, Porto Alegre

+The Historic Center is the oldest urbanized area of Porto Alegre, and since its origin it has been its main vital focus, being the seat of municipal and state governance and a concentration point for commerce, banks, museums, and cultural centers.
+It is a region steeped in history, with a large number of buildings inventoried or listed at the municipal, state, or national level, illustrating all the evolutionary phases of Porto Alegre's architecture, with many examples of superlative importance.
+Densely built up, in the second half of the 20th century it began to experience progressive degradation, with the proliferation of illegal street vendors, deterioration of historic buildings, population exodus, security and hygiene problems, and traffic congestion.
+Since then, it has been the target of a series of development and revitalization projects, which have yielded positive results, but many problems remain unresolved and surrounded by controversy.

 History

 The origins of the neighborhood are intertwined with the very formation of Porto Alegre.
 Its settlement began around 1732 when some families settled on the shores of Lake Guaíba, where now is located the promenade Rua da Praia.
 The settlers erected a tiny chapel dedicated to São Francisco das Chagas, in 1747, and around this chapel the first urbanization of the future Porto Alegre began to effectively organize itself.

 In 1750, the governor of Santa Catarina, Manoel Escudeiro de Souza, received orders to send to Porto do Viamão part of the couples who were about to arrive from the Azores to colonize the south of the country.
 In 1751, 60 families were selected, making a total of about 300 people, who arrived at the site in January 1752.
 At the time, an area of 141 hectares was delimited for the consolidation of the urban center, occupying the entire peninsula.